dmarange/CMD-Lab/GasPhaseTutorial/ExampleSetup/README.md

-# Example Setup
+## CO2 Example
 This folder contains an example CO2 gas-phase workflow.

-## CO2 Example

-Copy these example files into an exmaple folder in your FIR cluster:
+Copy these example files (in CO2 directory) into an exmaple folder in your FIR cluster:

 - `make_CO2_traj.py`
 - `run.py`